 - Outside air conditioner unit not functional

-This typically indicates a loss of power, contactor problems or even a faulty thermostat.
+This typically indicates a lack of power, contactor problems or even a broken thermostat.

-Experts recommend that the most convenient way for a Naples area homeowner to prevent these common problems is by participating in a preventive maintenance program.
+Experts recommend that the most convenient way for a Naples area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can efficiently diagnose the problem area and implement the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can efficiently analyze the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!